Requesting Time Off From Work

 Confused by all of the different marketing positions out there?
 You’re not alone!
 There are marketing managers, marketing specialists, marketing assistants, marketing analysts… the list goes on.
 So let’s take a closer look at one of the many marketing positions: the marketing coordinator.

 Typical tasks of a marketing coordinator include entry-level analytics and research related to sales, marketing and development.
-If you are thinking of changing career paths, it’s important to fully understand the marketing coordinator’s job duties.
+If you are thinking of changing career paths, it’s important to understand the marketing coordinator’s job responsibilities.
 In terms of how to become a marketing coordinator, many interviewers will ask questions about your understanding of the role.
-The specifics of each position vary depending on the specific needs of the employer, but the job responsibilities of a marketing coordinator typically include:
+The specifics of each position vary depending on the specific needs of the employer, but the necessary skills of a marketing coordinator typically include:

 • Conducting market research